Awardees

 Founder & Director, Training To Impact LLC

-Develop and produce an evidence-based, culturally sensitive and engaging bilingual children's book (print and digital) for Latinx children about the health impacts of wildfires and air pollution while promoting resilience practices.
+Develop and produce an engaging children's book (print and digital) - about the health impacts of wildfires and air pollution.

 2023 Pilot Project Awardees